tgbnhy/k-paths-clustering/README.md

 ## Visualization
 We use MapV (https://github.com/huiyan-fe/mapv) to visulized the cluster result using different color.

-If you are familar with javascript, you can use webstorm to open the webpage and see how the data is demonstrated.
+If you are familar with javascript, you can use WebStorm to open the webpage and see how the data is demonstrated.

 A visualization using dynamic flow can also be found in http://115.146.93.77:8080/TTorchServer/.